 The lake ranks among the top 15 highest lakes in the world and is the second highest lake in India, the first being Cholamu lake at a height of 18,000 ft (5,486 m), also situated in Sikkim.
 Cholamu Lake is only a few kilometres away from the Indo-Tibet border and is off limits for commonplace tourists.
 One needs special permits, from Army and Sikkim police/administration to visit the Cholamu Lake.
 Also, travel agencies mostly don’t risk their vehicles and driver in the risky terrain to Cholamu lake.

-The lake lies in the north side of the Khangchengyao range and is surrounded by snow-clad mountains making it a stunningly picturesque site — a half-frozen lake, snow-clad mountains in the background, colorful Buddhist flags fluttering in the strong wind, and a small army built temple.
-The sacred lake freezes during the winters except at one spot, which the devout believe has been specially blessed.
+The lake lies in the north side of the Khangchengyao range and is surrounded by snow-clad mountains making it a stunningly picturesque site — a half-frozen lake, snow-clad mountains in the background, colorful Buddhist flags fluttering in the strong wind, and a small army built a temple.
+The sacred lake freezes during the winters except at one spot, which the devout belief has been specially blessed.

 Gurudongmar Lake is a sacred lake in the Great Himalayan Region.
 This is the largest lake in Sikkim and considered very sacred by both Buddhists and Hindus.
 Babai and I climbed down to the lake.
 There is a pavement for walking around the lake.
 It was however slippery as the snows melted.
 Babai and I walked around 300 meters by the lake and then returned.

 The Buddhists and Hindus believe that this specific area is blessed.
-In fact the whole lake is considered holy and is believed to be having many healing powers.
+In fact, the whole lake is considered holy and is believed to be having many healing powers.
 Buddhist prayer flags are seen fluttering on the sides of the lake.

 The Gurudongmar lake has been named after Guru Padmasambhava a.k.a.
 Guru Rinpoche (an eighth-century Indian Buddhist monk) who came here on his way back from Tibet.
 There is a legend associated with him and the lake.
 Since the lake used to completely freeze during winter and could not be used as a source of drinking water during such time, the locals pleaded to Guru for a solution.